 Live, work, and play in Juneau

-Juneau is our nation’s most beautiful capital city, with snow-capped mountains, the Pacific Ocean, and the largest national forest in the United States (Tongass).
+Juneau is our nation’s most beautiful capital city, with snow-capped mountains, the Pacific Ocean, and the largest national forest (Tongass).
 Old-growth trees in a temperate rain forest create clean air and clean water, as well as many opportunities for adventure.
-The local trails offer endless choices for getting into the woods or climbing mountains.
+The local trails offer endless choices for exploring the woods or climbing mountains.

 Our local waters provide some of the best seafood in the world: salmon, halibut, shrimp, and crab.
 Water-lovers enjoy ocean boating, diving, paddle boarding, and even surfing.
 There are rivers for white-water rafting and lakes, ocean, and rivers for fishing.
 Locals and visitors avail themselves of the many cabins and camping options in and around Juneau.
 Winter brings a host of nordic and alpine skiing possibilities at Eaglecrest Ski Area.

 For a town of 30,000 people, Juneau has an amazing array of cultural opportunities.
-The Alaska Folk Festival, Juneau Jazz and Classics, and the Juneau Symphony bring a variety of world-class music to town every year.
-It houses the state museum, a professional theater, and many art galleries.
+The Alaska Folk Festival, Juneau Jazz and Classics, and the Juneau Symphony bring a variety of world-class music to town every year and it houses the state museum, a professional theater, and many art galleries.
 All of these things contribute to a quality of life that is highly prized by those who live in Juneau.

 For more information on Juneau, visit choosejuneau.org